 - Once thought averse to towns and cities, Cooper’s Hawks are now fairly common urban and suburban birds.
 Some studies show their numbers are actually higher in towns than in their natural habitat, forests.
 Cities provide plenty of Rock Pigeon and Mourning Dove prey.
 Though one study in Arizona found a downside to the high-dove diet: Cooper’s Hawk nestlings suffered from a parasitic disease they acquired from eating dove meat.

 - Life is tricky for male Cooper’s Hawks.
 As in most hawks, males are significantly smaller than their mates.
 The danger is that female Cooper’s Hawks specialize in eating medium-sized birds.
 Males tend to be submissive to females and to listen out for reassuring call notes the females make when they’re willing to be approached.
 Males build the nest, then provide nearly all the food to females and young over the next 90 days before the young fledge.

 - The oldest recorded Cooper's Hawk was a male and at least 20 years, 4 months old.
-He had been banded in California in 1986, and was found in Washington in 2006.
+He was banded in California in 1986, and found in Washington in 2006.